librarianjs/librarian/README.md

 If the system supports generating an embedded document for this kind of file, send that.
 Otherwise, send the preview.

+#### GET /:id/:width[x:height]
+#### GET /:id/sm[all]
+#### GET /:id/med[ium]
+#### GET /:id/large

+Get the file resized to the correct dimensions.
+If a proper thumbnail exists or can be created for this size, it is sent, otherwise `/:id/preview` is sent.

+If only a width is specified, the height will be auto-generated based on the original aspect ratio.

 ### File Modification

 #### PUT|PATCH /:id

-Overwrite the file with a new image of it.
+Overwrite the file.
-Triggers regeneration of all metadata, added attributes will be left alone
+Triggers regeneration of all metadata, added attributes will be untouched.

 #### PATCH /:id/meta
 Change any writable attributes of file metadata.